brightsidedeveloper/bsdweb/README.md

 # BrightSide Developer

-BrightSide Developer is a TypeScript package designed to provide an easy-to-use interface for interacting with Supabase.
+BrightSide Developer is a TypeScript package designed to provide an easy-to-use interface for interacting with Supabase, leveraging TanStack Query and many other useful tools for build scalable projects fast!.
 It includes utilities for authentication, CRUD operations, real-time updates, and theming, making it a versatile tool for developers working with Supabase in their React applications.

 ## Table of Contents